Welcome to today's edition of the Rush 24-7 podcast.

 Timetables was the buzzword at that time.

-It was a low point in my political uh career, and we, Lindsey Graham, I, the President, and others, said this is what needs to be done no matter what the consequences are.
+And we, Lindsey Graham, I, the president, and others, said, this is what needs to be done, no matter what the consequences are.

 Governor Romney obviously said there had to be, quote, timetables, although they had to be secret, because we weren't going to tell the enemy when we were leaving.

-I mean, that's that's just a fact.
+I mean, that's just a fact.

-And if we'd have done that, as the Democrats and some Republicans wanted to do, we would have lost that surge, and Al Qaeda would be celebrating a victory over the United States of America.
+And if we'd have done that, as the Democrats and some Republicans wanted to do, we would have lost that surge and Al-Qaeda would be celebrating a victory over the United States of America.

-This is this is this is just contemptible.
+This is just contemptible.

 Romney said nothing of the sort.

-Uh everybody's looked into it and concluded the same thing.
+Everybody's looked into it and concluded the same thing.

 And there's no honor in this.